TorqueFlite: History

-Torqueflites use torque converters and Simpson gearsets, two identical planetary gearsets sharing a common sun gear.
-Chrysler Corporation licensed this gearset from Simpson in 1955.
+Torqueflite transmissions use torque converters and Simpson gearsets, two identical planetary gearsets sharing a standard sun gear.
+Chrysler Corporation licensed this gear set from Howard Simpson in 1955.

 The first Torqueflites provided three speeds forward plus reverse.
-Gear ratios were 2.45:1 in first, 1.45 in second, and 1.00 in third.
-The transmission was controlled by a series of pushbuttons located on the vehicle's dashboard.
-The buttons were generally at the extreme driver's side end of the dash, i.e., the left in left-hand drive vehicles, and the right in right-hand drive ones.
-However, this was not always the case; the 1962 Dodge Phoenix, a right-hand drive export model sold in Australia and South Africa, used the U.S. 1962 Plymouth Valiant instrument cluster assembly, into the left end of which were integrated the transmission pushbuttons.
-Button arrangement varied by vehicle model and year; sequence was reverse, neutral, drive, second, and first, from top to bottom with vertically arrayed buttons, from left to right with horizontally arrayed buttons, and clockwise starting at upper left with clustered buttons.
+Gear ratios were 2.45:1 in first, 1.45 in second, 1.00 in third, and 2.20 in reverse.
+The transmission was controlled by a series of push buttons on the vehicle's dashboard.
+The buttons were generally at the extreme driver's side end of the dash, i.e., the left in left-hand drive vehicles and the right in right-hand drive ones.
+However, this was not always the case; the 1962 Dodge Phoenix, a right-hand drive export model sold in Australia and South Africa, used the U.S. 1962 Plymouth Valiant instrument cluster assembly, into the left end of which were integrated the transmission push-buttons.

+The button arrangement varied by vehicle model and year; the sequence was reverse, neutral, drive, second, and first, top to bottom with vertically arrayed buttons, from left to right with horizontally arrayed buttons, and clockwise starting at upper left with clustered buttons.
+The neutral button had to be engaged before starting the engine.
+In some applications, the button also activated the starter.

-A parking lock was not provided until the advent of the aluminum-case Torqueflites in 1960 (standard-duty A-904) and 1962 (heavy-duty A-727), at which point a lever was added adjacent to the pushbuttons: Moving the lever to the "park" position placed the car into neutral and engaged a lock pawl on the transmission's output shaft.
-Moving the park lever out of "park" position unlocked the shift buttons so that a driving range could be selected.
-The buttons were replaced by conventional steering column- or floor-mounted shift levers in all automatic Chrysler-built vehicles for the 1965 model year, though floor levers were available in certain sporty 1964 models.
+A parking lock was not provided until the advent of the aluminum-case Torqueflites in 1960 (standard-duty A-904) and 1962 (heavy-duty A-727), at which point a lever was added adjacent to the push-buttons: Moving the lever to the "park" position placed the car into neutral and engaged a lock pawl on the transmission's output shaft.
+Moving the parking lever from the "park" position unlocked the shift buttons to select a driving range.
+The buttons were replaced by conventional steering column- or floor-mounted shift levers in all automatic Chrysler-built vehicles for the 1965 model year.
+However, floor levers were available in specific sporty 1964 models.
+The levers always used the P-R-N-D-2-1 sequence.

-Like a vehicle with a General Motors Hydramatic, a vehicle with a Torqueflite transmission starts out in first gear when the drive or second position is selected.
-This is in contrast to vehicles with several automatics from Ford and Borg-Warner, which start out in second rather than first if the second position is selected.
+Like the operation of General Motors' Hydramatic transmissions, Torqueflites start in first gear when the drive or second position is selected.
+This contrasts with vehicles equipped with automatic transmissions from Ford and Borg-Warner, which begin in second rather than first if the second position is selected.